gabgarar/SunMap/README.md

 	Developed by:
 	*	Gabriel García García        : gabgarar@gmail.com   			github@gabgarar
 ```
-The CrossEditorProject project arises from the final degree project in computer science at the Complutense University of Madrid.
+The SunMap project arises from the final degree project in computer science at the Complutense University of Madrid.

 This tool allows you to edit on a set of images at the same time, allowing you to store the result of the edits in GIF format.